 As the famous Tabasco Hot Sauce maker, the McIlhenny Tabasco Company is still family-owned today, making it a true Louisiana treasure.

-During your visit, you can take a self-guided tour of the museum and the factory to learn about making hot sauce.
+You can take a self-guided tour of the museum and the factory to learn about making hot sauce during your visit.

 Of course, the tour’s highlight is tasting the delicious hot sauces!